 - Show, Don't Tell: The bizarre hot word sequences are given (slightly) more context with the lengthy text pages.
 Even for an Edutainment Game, this is an ineffective means of motivating players to read and write.

 - Unsound Effect: Some of the sound effects used for various objects are... weird.
-Among them being a helicopter sound being used for a snoring horse and a stock electric guitar sound effect being used for an angry snort by the same horse.
+Among them being a helicopter sound being used for a snoring horse and a stock drum machine sound effect being used for an angry snort by the same horse.